thedevdojo/static/README.md

 - Static is **easy**.
 - HTML is **easy**.
-- But, somewhere along the way we lost **the simplicity** of building Static HTML websites
+- Yet, somehow we lost **the simplicity** of building Static HTML websites

 **Static** brings the *power of simplicity* back into static site generators.
 ## 🛠️ Setup in a Snap